 If you've been looking for a post-graduate doctoral program in San Diego, particularly a post-graduate acupuncture programs, then your search ends here at Pacific College of Oriental Medicine.

-The purpose of the doctor of Oriental medicine and acupuncture education program is to foster self-directed learning and critical thinking skills within the framework of traditional Chinese medicine to the point at which they become defining characteristics of the graduate's professionalism, striving to broaden and deepen the practitioner's knowledge and skills in patient care.
+The purpose of the doctor of acupuncture and Oriental medicine (DAOM) and acupuncture education program is to foster self-directed learning and critical thinking skills within the framework of traditional Chinese medicine to the point at which they become defining characteristics of the graduate's professionalism, striving to broaden and deepen the practitioner's knowledge and skills in patient care.
 Since the post-graduate doctorate in acupuncture is not required for licensure, this program provides advanced education, cultivating students into leaders of the profession.
 Graduates use the post-graduate doctorate to enhance their careers as experts in the field as they contribute to the advancement of the medicine.

 Pacific College has assembled an expert faculty to present an inspiring curriculum based on the integration of biomedicine with the modern and classical application of Chinese medicine.
 These topics are supported by Chinese medical language studies, research, and advanced clinical training.